 - Data Center and Infrastructure Management

 - Privacy, Security and Anonymization

 - Search and Retrieval Algorithms for cloud infrastructures

 - Caching and Load-Balancing

 - Storage Structures and Indexing for Cloud Database

-The conference proceedings will be published in the Springer “Lecture Notes in Computer Science” after the end of the event (post-proceedings).
+The conference proceedings are published in the Springer Nature “Lecture Notes in Computer Science” under volume number 14053 and they are available from the following link:

 All papers should be submitted electronically via the EasyChair submission system at:

 Submissions must be in the form of a single pdf file prepared using the LNCS latex templates and style files (available, together with Springer’s authors’ guidelines, from https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines).
 Springer’s proceedings LaTeX templates are also available on Overleaf (https://www.overleaf.com/latex/templates/springer-lecture-notes-in-computer-science/kzwwpvhwnvfj#.WsdHOy5uZpg).